forwardemail/forwardemail.net/app/views/docs/how-npm-packages-billion-downloads-shaped-javascript-ecosystem/index.md

 * [Enterprise Impact: From Open Source to Mission-Critical Solutions](#enterprise-impact-from-open-source-to-mission-critical-solutions)
   * [Case Studies in Mission-Critical Email Infrastructure](#case-studies-in-mission-critical-email-infrastructure)
 * [A Decade of Open Source: Looking Forward](#a-decade-of-open-source-looking-forward)

+## Foreword

+In the [JavaScript](https://en.wikipedia.org/wiki/JavaScript) and [Node.js](https://en.wikipedia.org/wiki/Node.js) world, some packages are essential—downloaded millions of times daily and powering apps worldwide.
+Behind these tools are developers focused on open source quality.
+Today, we're showing how our team helps build and maintain npm packages that have become key parts of the JavaScript ecosystem.

 ## The Pioneers Who Trust Us: Isaac Z. Schlueter and Forward Email